clipperhouse/netlify/content/physics.md

 Trebly things are easier for us to locate with our ears.
 It's harder to figure out where bassy things are coming from.

+Most sounds are many frequencies.
+Sounds are unique because their combination of frequencies is unique.

 ### Speed

 Your location is where you are.
 If your location is changing, we call that speed.
 If your speed is changing, we call that acceleration.

 You can't feel speed.
 You can feel acceleration.
 You get pulled back into your seat during take off, but not when you are cruising.

+Gravity is a type of acceleration.

 There is the thing, a change in the thing, and a change in a change in a thing.

-Money is similar!
+> 👉 Money is similar!
 Our wealth is what we have.
 If our wealth is changing, we call that income (or spending).
 If our income is changing, we call that a raise (or inflation).

 Calculus is the math that helps us to understand changes of changes.